Should we invest in Search-Engine-Optimization (SEO) for lead generation?

 SEO essentially works with problem-solving content.
 If you can best answer a search query from all angles, you have higher chances to rank in front.
 Believe it or not, Google continuously updates its search algorithm because they want to ensure they provide the best possible user experience.

-That's why your SEO content strategy should start with content marketing.
+That's why your SEO leads & content strategy should start with your content plan.
 The No. rule in SEO content marketing is: "If it's not great value, don't publish it".
 Content quality online has continuously become better.
 If you want rank content in front of other sites in Google, you need to put the user first.
 There is no magic bullet.

 Thoughts from our Co-founder Chris on the Google 2020 December Core Update